PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

     * When the package exists in neither repository:
         ```
-        Find-PSResource: Package 'TestModule' could not be found.
+        Package 'TestModule' could not be found in registered repositories: 'PSGallery, NuGetGallery'.
         ```

 4) Searching with a package name specified and multiple repository names specified, eg: `Find-PSResource 'TestModule' -Repository PSGallery, NuGetGallery`